Reliability Distributions of Truncated Max-log-map (MLM) Detectors Applied to ISI Channels: Conclusion

 \section{Conclusion}

-In this paper, we derived closed-form expressions for both i) the reliability distributions $\dist$, and ii) the symbol error probabilities $\PSE$, for the $\L$-truncated MLM detector.
+In this paper for the $\L$-truncated MLM detector, we derived closed-form expressions for both i) the reliability distributions $\dist$, and ii) the symbol error probabilities $\PSE$.
 Our results hold jointly for any number $n$ of arbitrarily chosen time instants $t_1,t_2,\cdots, t_n$.
 The general applicability of our result has been demonstrated for a variety of scenarios.
 Efficient Monte-Carlo procedures that utilize dynamic programming simplifications have been given, that can be used to numerically evaluate the closed-form expressions.

 It would be interesting to further generalize the exposition to consider \emph{infinite impulse response} (IIR) filters, such as in \emph{convolutional codes}.